Riki-Okunishi/proch/README.md

   Click `proch` icon to select SSID.
 Proxy network and non-Proxy networks are separated in the list.

     ![proch_menu](./doc/img/ssid_list.png)

-+ Click the SSID to connect then the SSID and the proxy settings will be switched.
+  Click the SSID to connect then the SSID and the proxy settings will be switched.
 Connecting SSID is checked.

     ![checked](./doc/img/checked.png)

++ Refresh the current SSID and the proxy settings

+  Click `Refresh` button, `proch` will reload the current SSID and its proxy settings.

++ Exit

+  Click the Quit button to exit `proch.exe`.

 ## How to change `setting.json` location